SeAMKedu/DecawaveUWBwithPython/README.md

 Matrix **H** is the direction cosine matrix containing unit vectors pointing from the linearization point to the location of the ith base station, **Δx** is the offset of the user from the linearization point, and **Δρ** contains differences between the predicted and observed ranges.

+User’s position is calculated by using an iterative process.
+At the system startup the approximated location is set to some initial value.
+The center of the locationing area is  a good choice.
+Next the direction cosine matrix **H** and the predicted-minus-observed pseudorange **Δρ** vector are computed.
+After that, the unknown displacement vector **Δx** is calculated by using Equation 7.
+A new approximate position is obtained by adding the displacement vector to the estimated position vector calculated at the previous round.
+The iteration process is repeated until the length of the displacement vector does not become smaller any more.

 ## Exercise 1

 Make a Python program, which estimates the position of the tag from the data collected from Decawave UWB system.
 The anchor coordinates and the range measurements are obtained from file [decawavedatafloor.txt](example/decawavedatafloor.txt).
-The contents of the data file are described [Sample test data](#sample-test-data)
+The contents of the data file are described [Sample test data](#sample-test-data).

+Make